1.1 Who should read this practice note?

 4.4 Does this policy mean that I cannot prepare a will for a close family member if it benefits me or a family member?

-If you use any of the firm's time or resources, such as precedents, in preparing the will, you may want to check with the firm's COLP, SRO or a senior experienced practice member.
+If you use any of the firm's time or resources, such as precedents, in preparing the will, you may want to check this with the firm's COLP, SRO or a senior experienced practice member.

 4.5 What should a COLP, SRO or a senior experienced practice member consider ?